christian-pedersen/FEM-Axisymmetric-Poisson-Nernst-Planck/README.md

 The solver is built with `FEniCS 2019`.

-If you find our work useful and build up on it, please consider citing this article:
+If you find our work useful and build upon it, please consider citing this article:

 ```
 Pedersen, Aslyamov, Janssen